Savannah hypothesis: History

 The fundamental ideas behind it date back to Lamarck, Darwin and Wallace.
-Also Gustav Steinmann saw reducing rain forest due to climate change as important driver for bipedalism.
+Also Gustav Steinmann saw reducing rain forest due to climate change as an important driver for bipedalism.
 Osborn thought man probably originated from the forests and flood-plains of southern Asia.
 Hilzheimer stated it was open landscapes that stimulated development.

 The hypothesis first came to prominence however with the discovery of Australopithecus africanus by Raymond Dart in 1924.
 In an article on the discovery, published in the journal Nature, Dart wrote:

 Weinert stated apes are very reluctant to leave the safety of the trees, and the ancestors of modern man did not leave the trees, but the trees left them.
-Grabau echoed this by saying Instead of the apes leaving the trees, the trees left the apes.
+Grabau echoed this by saying "Instead of the apes leaving the trees, the trees left the apes".

-Not everyone agreed with this hypothesis, such as Weidenreich, but he did conclude it was a widely spread belief.
+Not everyone agreed with this hypothesis, such as Weidenreich, but he did conclude it was a "widely spread belief".

 The work of Robert Ardrey helped popularize the ideas that Dart had developed with a wide audience.

-In the decades following Dart's discovery, more hominid fossils were found in Eastern and Southern Africa, leading researches to conclude that these were savanna dwellers as well.
+In the decades following Dart's discovery, more hominid fossils were found in Eastern and Southern Africa, leading researchers to conclude that these were savanna dwellers as well.
 Much of the academic discussion at the time took for granted that the transition to the savannas was responsible for the emergence of bipedalism, and focused instead on determining particular mechanisms by which this happened.

 One of the proposed mechanisms was the knuckle-walking hypothesis; the claim that early human ancestors walked on all fours when they first emerged into the savannas.
 This was based on observations of morphological characteristics found in Australopithecus anamensis and Australopithecus afarensis, and posited that knuckle-walking was an example of convergent evolution in chimpanzees and gorillas, which was then lost by the genus Homo.
 Paleoanthropologists also posited that the upright posture would have been advantageous to savanna-dwelling hominids, as it allowed them to peer over tall grasses for predators, or in search of prey.
 P. E. Wheeler suggested that another advantage lay in reducing the amount of skin exposed to the sun, which helped regulate body temperatures.
 The turnover-pulse hypothesis, first described by Elizabeth Vrba seemed to support the savanna hypothesis by suggesting that climate change events resulting in the shrinking of forested areas forced animals out into the open grasslands.